prax78/PowerShellServer_n8n/readme.md

 2. Executes that file with PowerShell on the host.
 3. Captures stdout/stderr and returns the execution result to the caller (the n8n AI agent).

-This project is intentionally small and focused — it does not include production-ready authentication, sandboxing, or advanced safety controls.
+This project is intentionally small and focused â€” it does not include production-ready authentication, sandboxing, or advanced safety controls.

 ## Requirements
 - .NET 9 SDK